 • Performance bonuses

-Salaries are based on positions filled for the Winter, Summer and Fall 2024 co-op work terms (average of 35 hours/week).
+Salaries are based on positions filled for the winter, summer and fall 2025 work terms.

 Co-operative Education Incentive (Nova Scotia employers only)